bxp151/exploretransform/README.md

 ## Package Guide

-For a complete guide on using this package, please refer to this [article](https://towardsdatascience.com/make-exploratory-data-analysis-eda-faster-74c434595bcf).
+For a complete guide on using this package, please refer to this [article](https://towardsdatascience.com/make-exploratory-data-analysis-eda-faster-74c434595bcf) or  [examples.ipynb](https://github.com/bxp151/exploretransform/blob/master/examples.ipynb).
 Details about each function or class (docstrings) can be accessed using ?name.

 ## Installation